emileond/100-days-of-code/r1-log.md

 ### R1D11
 Replicated the turtle excercise, I had some bumps but I was able to do it like 70% without seeking for guidance.
 After that I studied a bit on intervals and Timers, all of this in the Wes Bos Beginner JS course.

+### R1D12
+I studied about objects, maps and arrays, tomorrow I'll be studying more abouth array methods and practicing them.